AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 1. Open **App.xaml.cs** and expand the **M2_NearbyCase** snippet in the **voiceCommandName** switch under the **LaunchApp** case.

-    Now we are ready to handle the incoming voice command in the VoiceCommandService.
+    Now we are ready to handle the incoming voice command in the **VoiceCommandService**.

 1. Open **Background Tasks > VoiceCommandService.cs**.

-    - We've set up the VoiceCommandService to implement the IBackgroundTask interface and handle task cancellation.
+    - We've set up the **VoiceCommandService** to implement the **IBackgroundTask** interface and handle task cancellation.

     - The deferral in the background task ensures that the task will run uninterrupted to completion.